A Roadmap for Customer Service Digitalization

 - No leverage from AI, which means your chatbot will never learn.
 Your chatbot will always perform exactly as programmed, and every change to your process must be carefully managed by your team.

-Step 2) Simple use cases for customers
+Step 2) Complex use cases for representatives

 Once your decision tree is working well for the simplest customer questions, you can move on to more complex tasks.
 Before you do, it’s important to understand the concept of intent as it relates to digitalization.